 Avoid this situation if your turnover is less than £1.35 million by, using the cash accounting scheme for VAT can reduce such problems.
 Using this scheme, your VAT returns are based on the dates when payments are made and received.

 VAT payment problems

 Problems with VAT payments can also arise if you have used the output tax (ie VAT you have charged on sales) as a source of finance and are unable to pay the VAT over when it is due.
 The risk of this kind of VAT problem can be reduced with good cash flow forecasting and control.
 The annual accounting scheme (where you make pay regular instalments based on your estimated VAT liability) may also help you better manage your cash flow.

 Whether or not you have any problems with VAT, you will probably face tax enquiries from time to time.
 These can vary from routine tax inspections to more serious tax investigations if HMRC suspects that all is not as it should be.

 You can reduce the likelihood and frequency of tax enquiries by dealing with VAT efficiently.
 Well-organised VAT records will also make the actual inspection process run more smoothly.

 If you do face any sort of VAT enquiry - whether you have problems with VAT or not - you may want to take advice.
 Depending on the circumstances, it may be worthwhile having your accountant present while an inspection takes place.

-Failing to submit or pay a VAT return carries a fixed surcharge based on length of time overdue.
+Failing to submit or pay a VAT return carries a fixed surcharge of up to 15% based on how many times you default in a 12 month period.
 Other VAT penalty amounts are linked to the reason for errors and the tax potentially lost but can be reduced if you voluntarily disclose the error to HMRC: